What is the duty to refer?

 Local connection

-The duty allows service users to choose which local housing authority they are referred to.
-However, when discussing the referral and offering guidance to the applicant, it is important to be aware that local housing authorities owe more duties towards homeless applicants who have a local connection with their area.
-If a person asks to be referred to an area they do not have a local connection to, the local housing authority might subsequently refer them on to another local housing authority to which they do have a local connection.
+The duty to refer allows service users to choose which local housing authority they are referred to.
+But when discussing the referral and offering guidance to the applicant, it is important to be aware that local housing authorities owe more duties towards homeless applicants who have a local connection with their area.
+If a person asks to be referred to an area they do not have a local connection to, the local housing authority might refer them on to another local housing authority in an area where they do have a local connection.

 How to make a referral